A family history of cystic fibrosis encouraged Jade to look into IVF and PGT-M for CF

-“It all started when I was eight weeks pregnant with my first baby,” said Jade.
+“It all started when I was eight weeks pregnant with my first baby,” said Jade remembering back to around 2016.
 Her sister-in-law tested positive as a carrier for the cystic fibrosis gene.
 Since cystic fibrosis is an inheritable genetic disorder, her sister-in-law recommended that Jade and her husband, Lukas, also get tested.

 After Jade and Lukas underwent a simple blood test for cystic fibrosis, they discovered that both of them carried the gene.
 The couple grew nervous, as they wondered if their baby would have the genetic disorder.